Accelerate Your Physician Engagement Efforts with These 6 Steps

 (turnover at 1, 3 & 5-year marks)

-What Physician Engagement tools, resources & activities are current in place within your organization today?
+What Physician Engagement tools, resources & activities are currently in place within your organization today?
 What ideas or opportunities from my list resonated with you?
 I’d love to hear from you!
-Feel free to connect with me or schedule time with one of our solution specialists to learn more about Marketware’s Physician Strategy Suite
+Feel free to connect with me or schedule time with one of our solution specialists to learn more about Marketware’s Physician Strategy Suite.